The tower and Ucanha bridge is a unique jewel of the National Heritage.

 The stones of this monument are so beautiful almost all sigladas, which gives authenticity and refers you to the mysterious and the organizational work of the masters beds.

-"The middle of the bridge is placed Ucanha a mark with a cross and the date of 1865 and, the opposite side, another milestone that recalls the works 'n' Horn bridges, tables, Ucanha e Sancrou… He prepared us…”
+"The middle of the bridge is placed Ucanha a mark with a cross and the date of 1865 and, the opposite side, another milestone that recalls the works of remodeling ' "The Ovens bridges, tables, Ucanha e Sancrou… He prepared us…”

 The winegrowing village of Ucanha, village to visit